SarahPavlak/Final_Revamps/Robo_Advisor/README.md

 Security requirements:
 1. Within the app directory, create a .env file
+2. Navigate to https://www.alphavantage.co/ and request an API Key
+3. Within your .env file, type "MY_API_KEY='your_api_key_goes_here' This will create an environment variable for you which will ensure that your key remains secure.
-2. Within the app directory, create a ".gitignore" file.
+3. Within the app directory, create a ".gitignore" file.
 Within this file, type ".env"

 # Changes to Code - for instructor information
 Further Exploration Challenges: